by Matt Kaufman

 “We have a nurse and a patient advocate who meet with the woman,” says Paige Coulter, director of nursing for Keim.
 “We do a urine pregnancy test on site, and we usually get the results on the same visit.

 “The nurses meet with the patient, go over her medical history, and just get to know her and see what services would be appropriate.
 The advocate also meets her, gets to know her—her situation, why she’s considering different options for the pregnancy.
 We’ll offer a limited ultrasound if it’s appropriate and provide education about all of her options for the pregnancy.”

-At just about any PRC, Boston says, you’ll get more than just professional expertise.
+At just about any PRC/clinic, Boston says, you’ll get more than just professional expertise.
 You’ll also find warm hearts and firm commitment.

 “When you walk into a pregnancy center, you’ll experience warmth, kindness and compassion both from the staff and from volunteers,” Boston says.
 “The people are specialists in bringing care, comfort and practical solutions.
 They listen and they learn about a woman’s situation, walk her through her options and empower her to make decisions.
 Pregnancy centers provide classes and ongoing support systems.
 They’re in it with her for the long haul.”

 First and foremost, PRCs exist to help women facing an unplanned pregnancy and provide them with alternatives to abortion.

 “Our goal is to reach the woman who believes that abortion is her only option” says Wendy Manos, vice president of development for The Keim Centers.
 “No woman wakes up and thinks, I want an abortion today.
 There’s something driving her to think she has no other choice.”